Near Wright in Ford County, Kansas — The American Midwest (Upper Plains)

 West of this marker the trail divided again.
 One road, following the north bank of the Arkansas, led to Bent's Fort in Colorado and then dropped south to Santa Fe.
 A second route crossed the river at several palaces between here and the Lakin vicinity.
 This was the famed cut-off to the Cimarron river which continued through southwest Kansas past Wagon Bed Springs and Point of Rocks.
 Although it was shorter, lack of water and the constant threat of Indian attack made it extremely dangerous.

 Location.
 37° 46.774′ N, 99° 54.29′ W. Marker is near Wright, Kansas, in Ford County.
 Marker can be reached from the intersection of U.S. 56 and U.S. 283.
+Marker is in roadside park on northwest corner of crossroads.
 Touch for map.
-Marker is in roadside park on northwest corner of crossroads.
 Marker is in this post office area: Wright KS 67882, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Cemetery (approx. 3.6 miles away); Fort Dodge (approx. 3.6 miles away); Sutler Store (approx. 3.6 miles away); a different marker also named Fort Dodge (approx. 3.7 miles away); Commanding Officer's Quarters (approx. 3.7 miles away); Wagnor Memorial Fountain (approx. 3.7 miles away); Hospital (approx. 3.7 miles away); Enlisted Men's Barracks (approx. 3.8 miles away).